Search

 It’s the responsibility to keep using your mind and memory.

 Your head isn’t just for hanging hair on.
 It yearns for brain exercise.
+Something you can get at any time just by using a few mnemonic devices.

 And your head demands that you take action.